min2ha/ukwa-site/content/target/58774/index.en.md

   "start_date": "2017-11-14T09:00:00Z"
 }

-# Forth Valley University of the Third Age

 Site of an organisation located in the Forth Valley, central Scotland, which encourages older people to keep active minds by discovering the pleasure of learning.